VVUQ · Module 8 of 10

 04

-Worked example 1: normalized sensitivity of drag
+Worked example 1: normalized sensitivity of drag, and what it does not settle

 2. Given / findD = c·v2.
-Find the normalized sensitivity S = (∂D/∂v)(v/D).
+Find the normalized sensitivity Svnorm = (v/D)(∂D/∂v).

-4. ModelNormalized sensitivity S = (∂D/∂v)(v/D); for a power law D ∝ vn, S = n.
+4. ModelSvnorm = (v/D)(∂D/∂v); for a power law D ∝ vn, Snorm = n.

-5. Equations∂D/∂v = 2c·vS = (2c·v)(v/(c·v2)) = 2
+5. Equations∂D/∂v = 2c·vSvnorm = (2c·v)(v/(c·v2)) = 2

-6. SolveS = (2c·v)(v)/(c·v2) = 2.
+6. SolveSvnorm = (2c·v)(v)/(c·v2) = 2.
 A 1% change in speed produces about a 2% change in drag.

 Result.
-Normalized sensitivity = 2: 1% in speed gives about 2% in drag.
+Svnorm = 2 where v ≠ 0: 1% in speed gives about 2% in drag.
+Ranking uncertainty contributions needs u(xi)/|xi| as well.

 05